SimBoex/DockersProjects/Docker1/README.md

 Explanations:
-1. is used to import the layers from another image (in this case one that has Node already installed)
+1. FROM is used to import the layers from another image (in this case one that has Node already installed)
-2. to set the environment variables
+2. ENV is used to set the environment variables
-3. to run any linux commands (but the effect is only inside the container)
+3. RUN is used to run any linux commands (but the effect is only inside the container)
-4. to copy from the local host
+4. COPY to copy from the local host
-5. to define the commands to run as the entry point after the container is run (first command, in this case is to run the command "node server.js")
+5. CMD to define the commands to run as the entry point after the container is run (first command, in this case is to run the command "node server.js")